 The China Pathfinder Project evaluates the economic system of China and ten open market economies in six categories: financial system development, modern innovation system, market competition, trade openness, direct investment openness, and portfolio investment openness.
 The first three clusters represent the “domestic” dimension, and the latter three clusters represent the “external” openness dimension.

-This year’s China Pathfinder measures the 2020 performance of eleven countries—and China’s 2010 performance—in the same standardized metrics.
+This year’s China Pathfinder measures the 2010 and 2021 performance of eleven countries using the same standardized metrics.
 The selected country list is as follows: Australia, Canada, China, France, Germany, Italy, Japan, South Korea, Spain, the United Kingdom, and the United States.
-Aside from China, all other countries are members of the Organisation for Economic Co-operation and Development (OECD) and are considered market economies.
+Aside from China, all other countries are members of the OECD and are considered market economies.
 These specific countries were chosen according to being in the top-ten country list for highest gross domestic product (GDP).

-China Pathfinder added China’s 2010 performance as a datapoint to benchmark China’s present-day progress since the last decade.
-That also provides data prior to the start of President Xi Jinping’s administration and can provide an objective picture of how China’s economy has developed since.
+Our inaugural China Pathfinder Scorecard incorporated China’s 2010 performance as a datapoint to benchmark China’s present-day progress since the last decade.
+This decision also provided data prior to the start of President Xi Jinping’s administration and offered an objective picture of how China’s economy has developed since.
+Starting with this report, we have expanded our data sample to compare the 2010 performance of all countries in our list, not only China.
+This allows us to analyze whether open-market economies have improved or regressed since 2010 according to our metrics for market openness.

 The annual China Pathfinder report has a foundation of quantitative methods and sources.
 It mixes source types for data analysis.
 We make use of existing credible databases and literature, such as the OECD, International Monetary Fund (IMF), and World Bank datasets and indices; platforms such as CEIC and Bloomberg for China-specific statistics and company financial data; and expert buy-in for our in-house production of proprietary datasets.